B.A., Jawaharlal Nehru University (India); M.A., Purdue University; Ph.D., Duke University

 Anjali PrabhuMargaret E. Deffenbaugh and LeRoy T. Carlson Professor in Comparative Literary Studies

-Theories dealing with race and inequity, colonial and postcolonial studies, the global eighteenth century, African studies, French and Francophone studies, cinema studies, Indian Ocean and Caribbean studies.
+Theories dealing with race and inequity, the global 18th century, African, cinema, colonial & postcolonial, French & Francophone, Indian Ocean and Caribbean studies.

 Beyond Wellesley, I have served extensively in the Modern Language Association.
 Editorial Boards on which I have served or do serve are those of: PMLA, Research in African Literatures, The Cambridge Journal of Postcolonial Literary Inquiry, and the Journal of French and Francophone Philosophy.

 I am excited about learning new things -- new languages, in particular, even as I regret not having had the circumstance where a single language could register as a “mother tongue.”
 I have studied, and have varying levels of competency in, English, French, German, Spanish, Hindi, Tamil, Russian, Japanese, Sanskrit, Mauritian and Martinican Creoles, and Latin at various times in my life and I speak a few others without having endeavored to read or write them.
 I have worked with original texts in five of these languages.
 Most recently, I have been studying Persian to better understand India in the global eighteenth-century context for my forthcoming work.